TatianaRyzhova/TatianaRyzhova/README.md

 FE is just magic, it attracts me because you can get the result immediately.
 You can see the app from the end-user perspective.
 Also, FE gives you a place for creativity: colors, animations...

-Currently, I work as a Frontend Engineer for more than 6 months already.
-I have a strong desire to develop my professional skills in this area and just to move forward!
+Currently, I work as a Frontend Engineer and I have a strong desire to develop my professional skills in this area and just to move forward!

 - 🔭 I’m currently working on my interactive resume
 - 🌱 I’m currently learning Patterns